gvelim/advent2023/src/bin/day18/README.md

 Convert the hexadecimal color codes into the correct instructions; if the Elves follow this new dig plan, **how many cubic meters of lava could the lagoon hold**?
 # Approach
 ## Digging a trench
-A trench is defined by its RGB Colour and Direction it was dug, therefore we use the below data structures to capture the data relationship
+A trench is defined by its `RGB` color and `Direction` was dug, therefore, we capture the data relationship with the below data structures.
 ```rust
 enum Direction { U, R, D, L }

 struct Trench(Rgb, Direction);
 ```
-We store each trench point in a `BTreeMap` ordered first by `Y` coordinate first and then by `X` coordinate.
-This will allow us later on to retrieve all `X` coordinates given a specific line `Y`.
-Since a `Lagoon` contains one or more `Trench` we use the below data structure that holds the trench points, but also the **top-left**, **bottom-right** positions of the 2D grid; this is important so we know the scan boundaries of the grid.
+We store each trench point in a `BTreeMap` ordered by `Y` coordinate first and followed by `X` coordinate.
+This will enable us later on, to retrieve all `X` coordinates for a specific line `Y`.
+Since a `Lagoon` contains one or more `Trench` we use the below data structure to hold the trench points, including the **top-left**, **bottom-right** positions of the 2D grid, hence tracking grid boundaries.
 ```rust
 struct Lagoon {
     min: Position,